How to buy the best stairlift

-If you are very overweight, you might be limited in your choice, or may not be able to get a stairlift at all.
+If you weigh more than a certain amount, you might be limited in your choice, or may not be able to get a stairlift at all.

-Stannah straight stairlifts can accommodate people of up to just over 21 stone, and curved stairlifts up to 25 stone.
+- Stannah - straight stairlifts can accommodate people of up to around 21 stone, and curved stairlifts up to 25 stone.

-Structural restrictions on stairlift suitability
+Home restrictions on stairlift suitability